57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 tags: ["Web3", "Account Abstraction", "Wallet", "Dynamic", "Alchemy"]
 thumb: "thumb.png"
 thumb_h: "thumb_h.png"
-intro: "Discover the concept of Account Abstraction (AA) and learn how to build and optimize smart wallets using Dynamic and Alchemy.
-This article covers the origins, workflow, advantages, and disadvantages of AA, providing practical insights through front-end code examples."
+intro: "Discover how Account Abstraction (AA) using Dynamic and Alchemy can be used to build and optimize smart wallets.
+This article covers the origins, workflow, advantages, and disadvantages of AA, as well as practical insights through front-end code examples and a demo."
 ---

 ## Introduction
 In the evolving landscape of blockchain technology, the concept of Account Abstraction (AA) has emerged as a significant innovation.
 Traditional Ethereum accounts, known as Externally Owned Accounts (EOAs), have several limitations that hinder flexibility and security.
-Account Abstraction aims to address these limitations by decoupling transactions and accounts from the underlying layer, allowing for more advanced functionalities and enhanced security.
+Account Abstraction addresses these limitations by decoupling transactions and accounts from the underlying layer, allowing for more advanced functionalities and enhanced security.
 This article delves into the origins and workflow of Account Abstraction, highlighting its advantages and disadvantages.
 We will explore how to build and optimize AA wallets using Dynamic and Alchemy, providing practical insights through front-end code examples.
 Whether you are a developer looking to implement AA wallets or simply interested in understanding this cutting-edge technology, this article will guide you through the essential concepts and practical steps.
-Join us as we explore the future of smart wallets and how they can revolutionize the way we interact with blockchain networks.

 ## How Account Abstraction Emerges
 Ethereum has two types of accounts: Externally Owned Accounts (EOAs) and Contract Accounts (CAs).
-Only EOAs can initiate a transaction (TX), whereas CAs can only be called by EOAs and then interact with other accounts.
+Only EOAs can initiate a transaction (TX), whereas CAs can only be called by EOAs and then are able to interact with other accounts.
 EOAs are the main drivers of all transactions on the Ethereum network.

-However, EOAs have many limitations, and CAs are constrained by EOAs:
+However, EOAs have many limitations, while CAs are constrained by EOAs:
 1. They require the maintenance of private keys or mnemonic words, and losing them or being hacked means losing all assets.
 2. EOAs lack flexibility and cannot define Functional and Logic Programming (for example, setting up a blacklist and daily transaction limits).
 3. EOAs can only use Ether to pay for transaction fees.
-4. They do not support native multi-signature wallets and rely on smart contracts to perform tasks.
+4. EOAs do not support native multi-signature wallets and rely on smart contracts to perform tasks.

-Given these limitations, the concept of Account Abstraction (AA) accounts has started to take shape.
+Given these limitations, a new solution as defined by Account Abstraction (AA) accounts has started to take shape.

 ## The Concept of Account Abstraction

 Account Abstraction (AA) is a concept in blockchain technology, particularly in Ethereum, that aims to enhance the flexibility and security of account management.

-The concept of AA accounts was initially proposed in [EIP-2938](https://eips.ethereum.org/EIPS/eip-2938), which introduced a complete concept for account abstraction.
+AA was initially proposed in [EIP-2938](https://eips.ethereum.org/EIPS/eip-2938).
 Subsequently, [EIP-3074](https://eips.ethereum.org/EIPS/eip-3074) introduced a new OpCode AUTH (0xf6) and AUTHCALL (0xf7) for "authorizing smart contracts to act on behalf of EOAs."
 Finally, [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) completed the task of account abstraction with maximum compatibility, and currently, we refer to AA wallets as Smart Wallets or Smart Contract Accounts (SCA).

 ## Workflow of Account Abstraction
+How someone would typically get started using AA in their accounts:

 1. The user creates a User Operation.
-2. The user signs the User Operation with any signature algorithm (in the past, Ethereum transactions could only use ECDSA).
+2. The user signs the User Operation with any signature algorithm (in the past, Ethereum transactions could only use ECDSA-[Elliptic Curve Digital Signature Algorithm]).
 3. The user sends the User Operation to the off-chain User Operation mempool.
 4. The Bundler selects some User Operations from the mempool for bundling.
 5. After bundling, it is sent to the miner for mining and then added to the blockchain.